-Fellows will make regular teaching contributions to the weekly Behavioral Neuroscience Seminar and facilitate the monthly Journal Club and Neuroanatomy Review series.
+Fellows will make regular teaching contributions to the weekly Behavioral Neuroscience Seminar and facilitate the monthly Neuroanatomy Review series.
 There will also be opportunities for supervision of psychology interns or advanced externs.

-Fellows will meet weekly with the residency director and regularly with a research supervisor and/or rotation supervisor.
+Fellows will meet weekly with the fellowship director and regularly with a research supervisor and/or rotation supervisor.
 Fellows also have at least 5 hours of structured educational activities per week.

 We rely on your generosity to provide quality medical care to every child who needs us.

 What to expect when coming to Akron Children's

 For healthcare providers and nurses